 3-room hut, approx. 48 m², 2 bedrooms, store room, garden with furniture, barbecue, parking, freshwater spring shower, solar shower, privy, fenced property, WC

 Water: Freshwater spring in front of the hut piped into the kitchen, hot water must be heated on the stove

-Location: In an area of Alpine pastures, with other Alpine huts (offering refreshment) in sight
+Location: In an area of Alpine pastures, managed neighbouring hut (open from mid-June to mid-September) in sight